smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 !@

 @![android]
-Each [SDL Android](https://github.com/smartdevicelink/sdl_java_suite) library release is published to JCenter.
+Each [SDL Android](https://github.com/smartdevicelink/sdl_java_suite) library release is published to MavenCentral.
 By adding a few lines in their app's gradle script, developers can compile with the latest SDL Android release.

-!!!
-NOTE
-Starting with SDL v5.1+ the library releases will be published to MavenCentral instead of JCenter !!!

-To gain access to the JCenter or MavenCentral repository, make sure your app's `build.gradle` file includes the following:
+To gain access to the MavenCentral repository, make sure your app's `build.gradle` file includes the following:

 ```
-// SDL v4.12.1 or older
-repositories {
-    jcenter()
-}

-// SDL v4.12.2+
 repositories {
     mavenCentral()
 }